istio/istio.io/content/en/blog/2020/new-deployment-model/index.md

 * Mesh Operator, who manages the service mesh installation and upgrade.

+* Mesh Users:

   * Platform Owner, who owns the service mesh platform and defines the overall strategy and implementation for service owners to adopt service mesh.
   * Service Owner, who owns one or more services.

 It is common to have all these personas work on the same clusters without any clear separation.
 For example, there are multiple ways to deploy Istio according to the docs, which all start with mesh operator, platform owner and service owner sharing the single cluster first and then gradually expanding the mesh to multiple clusters or VMs.
 None of these provided a clear separation between mesh operator and platform/service owner at the boundary of a cluster.
 You may be thinking you could set up [Kubernetes RBAC rules](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) and namespaces to control which personas can do what within the cluster, however, sometimes you need stronger separation between the Istio control plane and the rest at the cluster level.
 We're introducing a new deployment model for Istiod which enables mesh operators to install and manage the mesh control plane on dedicated clusters, separated from the data plane clusters.
 This new deployment model could easily enable Istio vendors to run Istio control plane for service mesh users while users can focus on their workloads and Istio resources without worrying about installing or managing the Istio control plane.

 ## New Deployment model